-EOP/ERG [emergency operating procedure/emergency response guideline] operating procedures provide clear guidance that the HCVS is not to be used to defeat containment integrity during any design basis transients and accident.
+EOP/ERG [emergency operating procedure/ emergency response guideline] operating procedures provide clear guidance that the HCVS is not to be used to defeat containment integrity during any design basis transients and accident.
 In addition, the HCVS will be designed to provide features to prevent inadvertent actuation due to a design error, equipment malfunction, or operator error such that any credited containment accident pressure (CAP) that would provide net positive suction head [NPSH] to the emergency core cooling system (ECCS) pumps will be available (inclusive of a design basis loss-of-coolant accident (DBLOCA)).
 However, the ECCS pumps will not have normal power available because of the starting boundary conditions of an ELAP.
-Note that Dresden credits CAP for its DBLOCA.
-Preventing inadvertent operation is addressed.
-This is confirmed through UFSAR section 6.3.3.4.3.2.
+Note that Limerick does not credit CAP for its DBLOCA.
+Nevertheless, preventing inadvertent operation is addressed.

-The features that prevent inadvertent actuation will be two PCIVs in series.
-These valves will be fail shut AOVs.
+The features that prevent inadvertent actuation are two PCIVs in series.
+These valves are fail-shut AOVs.
 They are air to open, spring to shut AOVs that require energizing a SOV to allow the motive air to open the valve.
-Each PCIV will be controlled by its own key-locked switch.
+Each PCIV is controlled by its own key-locked switch.
 In addition, the DC power to the SOV and the motive air supplied will normally be disabled to prevent inadvertent operation.

-The Dresden OIP provides a description of methods to prevent inadvertent HCVS initiation that includes: key lock switches, valves in series that are air-to-open spring-to-shut and procedural guidance.
-In addition Dresden intends to disable the motive air and dc power to the solenoids that operate the HCVS AOVs.
+The Limerick OIP provides a description of methods to prevent inadvertent HCVS initiation that includes: key lock switches, valves in series that are air-to-open spring-to-shut and procedural guidance.
 This appears to be consistent with the guidance found in NEI 13-02, endorsed, in part, by JLD-ISG-2013-02 as an acceptable means for implementing applicable requirements of Order EA-13-109.